 Yoga: The Sanskrit word Yoga is derived from root word “yuj” which means ‘to join’, therefore Yoga literally implies ‘unity’ or ‘oneness’.
 This unity or joining at transcendental level implies the union of the individual soul with the cosmic soul.
 On a more practical level, Yoga provides also means of balancing and harmonising the body, mind and emotions.
 This is possible through observing the disciplines of Yoga before transcendental union may dawn on individuals.

 Scope of Tantra: Tantra concerns the whole realms of the physical, psychic, mental and spiritual.
-It concerns not only the work, play, devotion, thought but also so many other parts of human affairs.
+It addresses not only the work, play, devotion, thought but also so many other parts of human affairs.
 A Tantric text called the Varahi Tantra gives an elaborate description of the subjects of Tantra.
-For more information please refer to Blog.
+For more information about Tantra and its wider aspects please refer to Blog.

 The relevance of Yoga at present: In the present century, a colossal spiritual wave is surging globally, so the relevance of Yoga stands peerless.
 Apart from providing means for realising spiritual aims, Yoga has succeeded also as a matchless alternative into mending many physical, mental, emotional and psychic maladies such as asthma, diabetes, blood pressure, arthritis, digestive disorders and other ailments which are chronic and constitutional in nature where modern science stands mum.
 At present, this is one of the most significant achievements of Yoga about which the modern medical scientists opine on the basis of their experiments that “Yoga becomes successful because the practices of Yoga create a balance in the nervous and endocrine systems that in turn influences other systems and organs of body”.
 Beyond the needs of individuals, when the world now seems to be at a loss, misunderstanding and ignoring past values without being able to establish new ones, Yoga provides concrete means of support and systematise many things that are essential for human evolution.